fjp/ppp/ch4-computation/exercises/exercise02/README.md

    :language: cpp
    :caption: meanmedianexact.cpp
    :linenos:

+The following to inputs are the same as for the previous program.
+Notice that the second input is different this time, because the median computation is changed.

 ```
 Enter a series of temperatures to get the median (followed by '|' or a another non double/integer character):